redmanmale/admin-ka/README.md

 ## Getting started

-Just run `prepare-and-run.bat`, it will get all things ready, run both apps (client and server) and open http://localhost:5001.
+Just run `prepare-and-run.bat`, it will get all things ready, run both apps (client and server) and open [default start page](http://localhost:5001).

 Or you could do it manually: